-How a Contractor Gets a Payment Bond for Construction
+How Contractors Get Payment Bonds for Construction

-A contractor is able to obtain a payment bond by applying for one from a surety provider.
+A contractor is able to obtain a payment bond by applying for one from a surety company.
 It’s important to know that a surety will look over a contractor’s experience and financial capabilities before providing the payment bond.
 The factors they’ll pay most attention to and qualifications depend more on the size of the bond a contractor needs, but always involves a deep look at their experience and financial capability.
-More specifically, a surety provider will explore the following:
+More specifically, a surety company will explore the following:

 - Does the contractor have the labor and necessary equipment to complete the project they’re being given a payment bond for?

-- What is the contractor’s personal credit like?
+- What is the personal credit like?

 - If a sizable payment bond is needed (more than $750,000), a surety will require financial statements from both the company and the person who owns the company.

 - Does the contractor have the necessary internal controls to account for and manage the work?